RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/Technical-White-Paper:The-Convergent-Computational-Architecture.md

 **On RSA/ECC:**
 All RSA and ECC cryptography is on a trajectory to obsolescence.
 The combination of CIBIOS classical optimization and potential hybrid quantum systems renders the mathematical foundations of RSA/ECC permanently compromised.
 Organizations must plan transitions to PQC.

+**On SQISign:**
+SQISign offers ECC-like size but carries Isogeny-like risk.
+It is the only PQC signature algorithm that degrades significantly under hybrid attack (sub-exponential vs. exponential).
+Use only when size is the absolute constraint and security requirements are moderate.

+**On MPCitH:**
+MPC-in-the-Head schemes (AIM, Mirith) represent the optimal solution for "Light on Wire" scenarios that require maximum security.
+They combine:
+- 64-byte keys (same as SQISign)
+- 4-5KB signatures (smaller than SPHINCS+)
+- AES/Hash-based security (impervious to hybrid attacks)
+- Perfect synergy with CIBIOS parallelism

-**On PQC:**
+**On Lattice-Based PQC:**
-PQC (specifically Kyber-768+, Dilithium3+, Classic McEliece, SPHINCS+) remains secure against all known attack vectors including CIBIOS Gen 3 and hybrid quantum-classical systems.
+Kyber and Dilithium remain secure against all known attack vectors including CIBIOS Gen 3 and hybrid quantum-classical systems.
 The exponential complexity of lattice problems provides adequate security margin.
+Recommended as general-purpose standards.

 **On Implementation Risk:**
 PQC's primary vulnerability is not mathematical but implementational.
 New code has undiscovered side-channels.
 CIBIOS amplifies exploitation of these vulnerabilities.
 Maturity and auditing are critical.

-**On the Quantum Threat:**
-Pure quantum computing faces fundamental scaling barriers.
-However, CIBIOS-enabled quantum error correction could make quantum cryptanalysis practical within 10-15 years.
-The threat is real but deferred.

 **The Strategic Imperative:**
 Deploy PQC not because quantum computers work today, but because: